 Step 5.
 Reporting Formats

-Initiating reporting protocols, their frequency, and format through all steps of a project cost management plan are of primary importance, especially when you consider the document to be a crucial section of project management cycle, along with the fact that reporting can be extremely useful in detecting deviations from the original budget.
+Initiating reporting protocols, their frequency, and format through all steps of a project cost management plan are of primary importance, especially when you consider the document to be a crucial section of the project management cycle, along with the fact that reporting can be extremely useful in detecting deviations from the original budget.

 Create Your Cost Management Plan With Bit